Written by Terry Smith

 It doesn’t have variable speed settings but this isn’t the end of the world, especially since it works pretty damn quickly.
 Its cable is around 10ft long too, so whilst you’ll still need an extension cable, you get a bit more manoeuvrability.
 It got a bit hot after excessive use, but this isn’t uncommon with electric weed burners.

 Overall, a great piece of kit and definitely the most efficient and quick working burner in the more expensive range, so if you aren’t worried about splashing the cash, this one’s for you.
-It’s a lot more ergonomic and easier to use too, but just bare in mind it might be better to burn the weeds for a bit longer and leave it to cool a bit more, as quicker heat generation means it will get excessively hot quicker.
+It’s a lot more ergonomic and easier to use too, but just bear in mind it might be better to burn the weeds for a bit longer and leave it to cool a bit more, as quicker heat generation means it will get excessively hot quicker.

 6. Qdreclod Electric Weed Burner 3M Cable 2000W Garden Gear Weed Burner